sparkutils/quality/docs/getting_started/index.md

 !!! warning "Databricks 14.x support"
     Due to back-porting of SPARK-44913 frameless 0.16.0 (the 3.5.0 release) is not binary compatible with 14.2 and above which has back-ported this 4.0 interface change.
     Similarly, 4.0 / 14.2 introduces a change in resolution so a new runtime version is required upon a potential fix for 44913 in frameless.
+    As such 14.3 has its own runtime

+!!! warning "0.1.3 Requires com.sparkutils.frameless for newer releases"
+    Quality 0.1.3 uses [com.sparkutils.frameless](https://github.com/sparkutils/frameless) for the 3.5, 13.3 and 14.x releases together with the [shim project](https://github.com/sparkutils/shim), allowing quicker releases of Databricks runtime supports going forward.
+    The two frameless code bases are not binary compatible and will require recompilation.
+    This may revert to org.typelevel.frameless in the future.

 ## Sql functions vs column dsl